 - Students with a GRA/GTA cannot participate in CPT or OPT in the same term as the assistantship.

 Once the job opportunity is approved by the Center for Career Discovery and Development (C2D2), the career advisor will submit a CPT request e-form on your behalf through iStart.
+Students are required to complete the second part of the e-form, indicating they understand their CPT responosiblities.
 OIE requires all CPT requests to be initiated by C2D2 no later than the Friday before classes begin, of the term being requested.
-After a request is submitted, CPT authorization may take up to five business days for an international student advisor to approve.
+After a request is submitted by C2D2 and the student the CPT authorization may take up to five business days for an international student advisor to approve.

 You will receive a new I-20 with the CPT authorization, which includes the employer's name, address and the specific dates of employment.
 You can only work during the dates of employment authorized on the I-20.
 The I-20 with the CPT authorization is proof of employment eligibility, which you must show to your new employer to complete Human Resources processing and the I-9 verification required for all new employment.
 You must register either for the Center for Career Discovery and Development course or with the internship required for your academic program.